 - The normal functions of the College or Department may resume at that time.

 Threats – Approaching the Threatening Person:

-No member of the Safety Committee, employee, or student should attempt to approach a threatening person.
+No student or employee should attempt to approach a threatening person.
 Employees or students are neither expected nor should they risk personal injury to themselves or others in order to resolve a threatening or potentially violent situation.
-These matters should be handled by the police.
+These matters will be handled by law enforcement.

 Employees and students should react according to the following steps:

 - If a weapon has been seen, do not approach the person.
 Immediately, dial 911 and contact Campus Police and Security, then initiate the appropriate threat response plan and cooperate with law enforcement.

 - If the person does not appear to pose an immediate threat but there is still cause for concern, contact Campus Police and Security or the SAFE Team.
 Employees should also inform his or her direct supervisor.